walahomar/ICS344-Project-242/PHASE1/AllSetup.md

 ---
 ### 2. Victim Machine Login

-This screenshot confirms that the victim machine (Metasploitable3) was successfully accessed using the correct username and password.
+This confirms that the victim machine (Metasploitable3) was successfully accessed using the correct username and password.

 ![Victim Login](Imagess/Successful_login.png "Login to Metasploitable3 as vagrant")
 ---

 ### 3. Victim IP Configuration

+We checked the IP address of the victim machine to confirm its network visibility and connection readiness.

 ![Victim IP](Imagess/Victim_ip.png "Checking the IP address of the victim machine (Metasploitable3)")
 ---

 ### 4. Attacker IP Check

+A ping test was conducted from the Kali machine to ensure successful communication with the victim.

 ![Attacker Ping](Imagess/Attacker_ping.png "Getting attacker machine’s IP address")
 ---